quatre29/PRE-1/README.md

 This will allow the test suite to skip over it and it will list as 'pending' in your terminal on running `npm test`.

 8. Practice using git from the command line by adding and committing your work frequently as you work through the exercises.
-Commit whenever you make something work - use commits to celebrate small victories.

-9. When you are happy with your solutions, make a final commit and push the work to your Github.

-10. Once you've completed these problems, <a href='https://us-central1-precourse-pushes.cloudfunctions.net/reviewme/?section=PRE-1' target='_blank'> request a review.</a>
+When you solve a problem, make a commit.

+9. After you have a attempted all problems and have passed all of the tests, push your code to git and <a href='https://us-central1-precourse-pushes.cloudfunctions.net/reviewme/?section=PRE-1' target='_blank'> request a review.</a>.

-11. The teaching team will provide feedback after reviewing your code, typically within 48 hours.
+10. The teaching team will provide feedback after reviewing your code, typically within 48 hours.
 Fix any issues with your solutions and apply these suggestions to this and subsequent sections.